ericwoud/buildR64arch/README.md

 2. AccessPoint sets up all ports and wlan interfaces under 1 bridge called brlan.
 The bridge is setup with IP number 192.168.1.33.
 The bpi board should be connected lan-lan with your main router.
 The subnet should match the subnet of your router's lan subnet (first 3 numbers of IP).
 If not matching, then edit either one to match.
 Clients connecting to your bpi board are bridged with your router/modem so they should get an IP through your main router/modem's dhcp server.

+If you have 2 bpi boards you can setup 1 as RouTer and 1 as AccessPoint.
+If you use matching ssid's and passwords and you can use Fast Transition roaming to roam smoothly from one to another bpi board.

 ### Installing

 Clone from Git